amoh-godwin/threads_image_viewer/article/thread.md

 It simple, lets experiment with the sleep function.

 Sleep on the `find_other_images` function for 2 seconds, see what happens to the UI.
+Import the sleep function from the time module

 ```python
 import os